rcsoccersim/manual/source/soccerserver.rst

 Object *e* would be reported as being roughly :math:`-40^\circ`, while object *d* is at roughly :math:`20^\circ`.

-Also illustrated in Fig.:ref:`view-example`, the amount of information describing a player varies with how far away the player is.
+Also illustrated in :numref:`view-example`, the amount of information describing a player varies with how far away the player is.
 For nearby players, both the team and the uniform number of the player are reported.